ctuning/ck-armnn/package/lib-armcl-viascons/README.md

 ## This package builds and installs a desired version of Arm CL using SCons

-Selection of the desired release and desired backend support is now donw via combining relevant tags.
+Selection of the desired release and desired backend support is now done via combining relevant tags.

 ### Release tags: